Vicinity Vision Transformer: Experiments

 \subsection{Image Classification}

-The image classification experiments are conducted on the ImageNet1K~\cite{deng2009imagenet} dataset, which contains 1.28 million training images and 50 thousand validation images from $1,000$ categories.
-We follow the training hyper-parameters of PVT~\cite{Wang_2021_ICCV} for a fair comparison.
-In detail, the model is trained using an AdamW~\cite{kingma2017adam} optimizer with a weight decay of $0.05$ and a momentum of $0.9$.
-We use an initial learning rate of $5\times 10^{-4}$ and decrease it by a cosine schedule~\cite{loshchilov2016sgdr}, with $5$ epochs for warming up.
+\textbf{ImageNet-1k} The image classification experiments are conducted on the ImageNet-1k~\cite{deng2009imagenet} dataset, which contains 1.28 million training images and 50 thousand validation images from $1,000$ categories.
+We follow the training hyper-parameters of \cite{Wang_2021_ICCV}.
+In detail, the model is trained using an AdamW~\cite{kingma2015adam} optimizer with a weight decay of $0.05$ and a momentum of $0.9$.
+We use an initial learning rate of $5\times 10^{-4}$ and decrease it by a cosine schedule~\cite{loshchilov2017sgdr}, with $5$ epochs for warming up.
 We also adopt the same data augmentation strategy as in~\cite{Wang_2021_ICCV}, including random cropping, random horizontal flipping, \etc~ All the models are trained on the training set for $300$ epochs with a crop size of $224\times224$.
 We use the top-1 accuracy as the evaluation metric.

-The quantitative results are shown in Table \ref{table:imagenet1k}, which covers the popular transformer-based and CNN-based classification networks.
-We compare the VVT variants respectively with the networks using similar parameters, split by solid lines.
+The quantitative results are shown in Table \ref{table:imagenet1k}, which cover the popular transformer-based and CNN-based classification networks.
+For fair comparison, we compare the VVT variants respectively with the networks using similar parameters, split by solid lines.
 For example, VVT-L performs better than PVTv2-B5 \cite{Wang_2021_ICCV} but only uses around 70\% parameters of the latter.
 In particular, our medium-size variant VVT-M surpasses the large models Twins-SVT-L~\cite{chu2021twins} and Swin-B~\cite{liu2021swin} with substantially fewer parameters (51.7\% and 45.5\% respectively).
 Moreover, compared to the state-of-the-art CNN-based networks such as RegNet \cite{radosavovic2020designing} and ResNeXt \cite{xie2017aggregated}, VVT shows stronger performance while using a similar number of parameters.

-It is worth noting that VVT directly computes self-attention on the high-resolution feature maps, while the competitors such as PVT~\cite{Wang_2021_ICCV}, Swin Transformer~\cite{liu2021swin}, Twins~\cite{chu2021twins} and SOFT~\cite{lu2021soft} rely on the sub-sampling or window self-attention to reduce computational cost.
-The GFLOPs of VVT could be further reduced if similar subsampling or windowing was used.
+It is worth noting that VVT directly computes self-attention on the high-resolution feature maps, while the competitors such as PVT~\cite{Wang_2021_ICCV}, Swin Transformer~\cite{liu2021swin}, Twins~\cite{chu2021twins} and SOFT~\cite{lu2021soft} rely on sub-sampling or window self-attention to reduce computational cost.
+The GFLOPs of VVT could be further reduced if similar subsampling or windowing was used, we validate this in Fig.~\ref{fig:memory}. \\